sougata-github/react-advanced/tanstack-query/client/README.md

 ### useQueries

 useQueries is a hook that allows us to execute multiple queries in parallel and manage their results in a unified way.
 This is a useful when you need to fetch data from multipe sources or endpoints in a single component but want to handle each query's state separately.

+### useMutation

+useMutation is a hook used to handle mutative operations that create, update and delete data on a backend or remote server.
+Unlike useQuery, which is used for fetching and caching data, useMutation is specifically designed for actions that change data.

+- onMutate: called cancelled before the mutation function is fired
+- onError: handles errors
+- onSucess: handles success
+- onSettled: called once the mutation either succeeds or fails